varshathgupta/varshathgupta/README.md

 ---

 🎯 **About Me**
 Dedicated software engineer with a proven track record in SaaS, adept at creating innovative and user-centric web solutions.
-Passionate about scalable frontend architecture and cloud-native technologies.
+Passionate about scalable architecture and cloud-native technologies.

 ---